 But it’s not only the atmospheric Victorian look, which the castle is dressed in at this time of year, that makes this experience such a memorable one, it’s also because when Santa comes here he has a tendency to pick up and puff his beloved bagpipes, which is quite a spectacle.

 As an animal lover, there’s no way Santa would visit the Highlands without dropping in at one of his favourite hangouts, the Wildlife Park in Kincraig.
-He’ll be making some surprise appearances on the weekends of 2-3rd, 9-10th, 16-17th December, accompanied by Walker the polar bear mascot.
+He’ll be making some surprise appearances on the weekends of 8-9th, 15-16th, 22-23rd December, where he will lead you to feed the reindeer at 11am & 2pm.
 Even better, there’s no additional charge to see him, the experience is included in the standard entry fee.

 Another aspect of a Cairngorms Christmas which makes it so bewitching is the enthusiasm with which all the village communities embrace the festivities.
 Most villages will run their own events, such as craft fairs, fireworks and parades.
 You’ll also see Santa and his reindeer at some of these events, too.

-Watch out for a sweetie-laden Santa visiting Ballater’s Church Green on Christmas Eve.
-He’ll also be picking up some last-minute presents at Kingussie’s shopping day on 3rd December (you might even spot him at the light switch on and ceilidh in the village later on).
+Watch out for a sweetie-laden Santa visiting Ballater’s Hilton Craigendarroch Hotel on Christmas Eve.
+He’ll also be picking up some last-minute presents at Kingussie’s shopping day on 2nd December (you might even spot him at the light switch on in the village later on).

 Also look out for our Hogmanay in the Cairngorms blog with a few suggestions to get you in the mood for the most memorable of celebrations.